Wednesday, April 22, 2026

 MIDWEEK MUSINGS: RIDVAN

 MIDWEEK MUSINGS this week is extra special on my path of learning more about world religions, which unite us all...
-Yesterday I was invited to join a program of readings, music, movement and of course, food at Central Arkansas's Ba' Hai Temple as part of their 12 days of celebrating Ridvan from April 21st to May 2nd.
+Yesterday I was invited to join a program of readings, music, movement and of course, food at Central Arkansas's Bahá'í Center as part of their 12 days of celebrating Ridvan from April 21st to May 2nd.

-Slides and readings shared the story of beautiful rose gardens and bird song as perhaps Baha'u'llah had seen and heard near Baghdad's Tigiris river and named Ridvan (Paradise).
-This holiday's first, ninth and 12th days are especially holy as believers don't go to work.
+Slides and readings shared the story of beautiful rose gardens with bird song as perhaps Baha'u'llah had seen and heard near Baghdad's Tigiris River and named Ridvan (Paradise).
+This holiday's first, ninth, and twelfth days are especially holy as believers don't go to work on those days

 No comments: